5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 <br>

 **Attack Point**
-But the current tools are neither safe nor efficient, because they can't fulfill the extension security (fine-grained interconnectedness vs. security tradeoff), isolation, and efficiency. <br>
+But the current tools are neither safe nor efficient, because they can't fulfill the extension security (fine-grained interconnectedness vs. security tradeoff), isolation, and efficiency at the same time. <br>

 <br>

 **Goal**
-Find a way to fulfill three key criteria for extension.
+Find a way to fulfill three key criteria simultaneously for the extension.
 <br>

 **Their Solution**